sol-eng/connect-usage/examples/last_30_days/README.md

 <center><img src="email-preview.png" width = "400px" height = "400x"></center>

 The report is generated using the [RStudio Connect Server API](https://docs.rstudio.com/connect/api).
-The `helpers.R` file contains example code for querying the various API endpoints.
 The API and data collection are both available as of RStudio Connect 1.7.0.
 The API contains data to help answer questions like:

 - What content is most visited?
 - Who is visiting my content?